Parenting advice, hot topics, best buys and family finance tips delivered straight to your inbox.

 The amount of time your turkey will need to cook for will depend on its size.
 You can manually calculate turkey cooking times by size and weight of your turkey.
 It's important to cook it for long enough that it's safe - and nice - to eat but not so long that it's dry and hard to eat.

 It’s important not to overcook the meat and to keep to the cooking times.
-Once the turkey is cooked leave it to rest for at least 30 mins or preferably about an hour.
+Once the turkey is cooked leave it to rest for at least 30-45 minutes.
 The turkey will stay hot and the meat will relax and tenderise and be easier to carve.
 See our guide on how to carve a turkey for more tips and advice on carving your bird.
-Resting the turkey also frees up the oven for you to cook the roast potatoes, stuffing, and sausages.

 Most turkeys that are packaged will include storage instructions and we would recommend that you always follow these.